hoangvvo/benzene/docs/ws/README.md

 ## Hooks

 !> This API is experimental and may be modified/removed in a future version.
 See [#9](https://github.com/hoangvvo/benzene/issues/9).

+A hook is a function that is called during different phase of a subscription.
+Each hook is called with `this = SubscriptionConnection` (as long as it is not a [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)). `SubscriptionConnection` represents WebSocket connection so it stays the same during the course of the connection.

 ### Subscription Start

 When a subscription **have started** (not before, so you cannot mutate the request), `options.onStart` will be called with a unique subscription `id` and an `execArg` object containing `document`, `contextValue`, `variableValues`, and `operationName`.

-The function is called with `this = SubscriptionConnection` (except [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)).

-The `SubscriptionConnection` class is internal and should not be used since its components can be changed without notice. (even though `SubscriptionConnection#socket` (`WebSocket`) is fairly stable).

-> You can use the instance to share states.
-Be aware that it can lead to memory leaks if not careful.

 ```js
 const CONN_STATE = Symbol('connection#state')